Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling: Introduction

 An alternative paradigm seeks to approximate matrices directly from subsets of their rows and columns.
 In its simplest form, one selects $k$ rows and $k$ columns to form an intersection submatrix $A = M_{I,J}$.
 If $A$ has full rank, the optimal reconstruction of this type takes the form

-where $A^{-1}$ denotes the matrix inverse.
+where $A^{-1}$ denotes the inverse of $A$.
 This construction, known as a \emph{skeleton} or \emph{pseudo-skeleton approximation} \cite{goreinov1997pseudoskeleton}, has the crucial property that it interpolates the exact entries of $M$ in the chosen rows and columns.

 In the more general \emph{CUR decomposition} with \emph{oversampling}, more than $k$ rows or columns may be selected (i.e., $r > k$) to improve robustness \cite{park2024accuracy}.
 The theoretically optimal choice for the middle factor is